aspose-email/Aspose.Email-Products/email/en/java/_index.md

    </div>
    <div class="col-lg-12">
     <h2 class="h2title">
-     Convert Message To Different Email Formats In Java
+     Convert Messages To Different Email Formats In Java
     </h2>
     <p>
-     The Java Email library provides easy-to-use interfaces for the conversion of supported message file formats.
+     The Java Email library provides easy-to-use interfaces for the <a href="https://docs.aspose.com/email/java/conversion-to-other-formats-in-aspose-email/">conversion to the supported message file formats</a>.
 In order to perform a conversion, all you need to do is to load the source file in the API object model and call the save method with the required parameters.
 It is really that simple!
     </p>
    </div>
    <div class="col-lg-12">